cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter.rst.txt

 The following instructions describe how to set up port forwarding to Esrum from your laptop or PC running OSX or Linux.

-This is accomplished using the following command-line, replacing ``esrumcmpn07fl`` with the name of the node on which your notebook is running (see above), and replacing ``abc123`` with your UCPH short
+This is accomplished by running the following command-line *on your laptop or PC*, replacing ``esrumcmpn07fl`` with the name of the node on which your notebook is running (see above), and replacing ``abc123`` with your UCPH short username:
-username:

 .. code-block::